Small Business Credit Cards vs Purchasing Cards

 Learn More |

 A small business credit card is a revolving line of credit, often with a preset credit limit, that’s intended for business-related purchases.
-This is a great option for businesses that need quick funding options.
-Cardholders are required to pay at least the minimum payment due each month—the remaining unpaid balance in a billing cycle will then be charged with an APR.
+Credit cards are great for businesses needing quick funding options.
+Cardholders are required to pay at least the minimum payment due each month—the remaining unpaid balance will then be carried over to the next billing cycle and charged an APR.

 There are different types of small business credit cards.
 Some of the most common types are:

 - Cash back business credit cards: These offer cash back rewards on your purchases, which you can redeem as a statement credit, check by mail, or deposit to your business bank account.
 The amount of cash back you will earn varies per card.
-To see the best options, check out our leading cash back business credit cards.
+See our list of the leading cash back business cards for our recommendations.

 - Business credit cards for travel: These offer travel rewards in the form of miles of points, which you can redeem for free flights or hotel stays.
 Some provide other travel perks and benefits, such as no foreign transaction fees, free checked baggage, and access to airport lounges.
-Check out our roundup for the best travel business credit cards for options.
+Our roundup of the best travel business cards can help you find one that fits the bill.

 - Rewards business credit cards: Most other business credit cards that don’t have specific rewards, such as cash back or travel rewards, offer point-based rewards.
 Typically, they have various redemption options, including statement credits, gift cards, merchandise, and travel.

 - Secured business credit cards: These are designed for business owners with low credit scores who could not qualify for regular unsecured business cards.
-A refundable security deposit, which typically starts at $500, is required to qualify—the amount of which will be the basis of your credit limit.
-For recommendations, see our top-recommended secured business credit cards.
+A refundable security deposit (the amount of which will be the basis of your credit limit) is required to qualify, and it typically starts at $500.
+For options, check out our top-recommended secured business cards.

 How Small Business Credit Cards Work

 Most issuers offer a digital application option, where business owners can apply for their preferred business credit card and submit their requirements online.
-However, some credit card companies may require you to visit one of their branches for an in-person application.
+However, some credit card companies may require you to visit one of their branches for in-person applications.

 Once your business credit card application is approved, you’ll receive your card in the mail within 10 to 14 days.
 Some issuers will give you the card number upon approval, so you can start using the card immediately.
 Depending on the card, you can earn cash back, miles, or points rewards on some or all of your purchases.